NexMirror/Kallithea/docs/contributing.rst

 We support both Python 2.6.x and 2.7.x and nothing else.
 For now we don't care about Python 3 compatibility.

 We try to support the most common modern web browsers.
-IE8 is still supported to the extent it is feasible but we may stop supporting it very soon.
+IE9 is still supported to the extent it is feasible, IE8 is not.

 We primarily support Linux and OS X on the server side but Windows should also work.